JGMorgan/Arael/README.md

-# arael
+# Arael

-A machine learning library for JavaScript.
+All my machine learning libraries in one place.